 Here Are the Take-Homes for Pet Diabetes

 - Diabetes mellitus is caused by a deficiency of insulin.
-You are probably going to have to give injections of insulin as a replacement.
+You will probably have to give insulin injections to correct the deficiency.
 (Don't worry.
-It's easier than you think).
+It's easier than you think.)

 - The main symptoms of diabetes mellitus are excessive urination, excessive thirst, excessive appetite, and weight loss.
 Treatment should control these symptoms.
 Watching for these symptoms is the best way to know how your pet is doing.

 - The starting insulin dose is going to be based on averages and will be tweaked based on trial and error, depending on both test results and control of the symptoms.

 - You can save a lot of money if you get your own glucose meter and learn to do blood sampling at home (it's easier than you think).

 - Using too little insulin is a problem in the long term but too much insulin is potentially an emergency in the short term.
 Be sure you know how to recognize hypoglycemia and what to do about it.

 In order to understand the problems involved in diabetes mellitus it is necessary to understand something of the normal body's sugar metabolism.